NVIDIA/grcuda/notes.md

 Idea: keep a computational DAG that connects GPU computations expressed in GrCUDA and their dependencies
  * Then use the DAG to schedule parallel computations on different streams and avoid synchronization when not necessary
- * See `projects/resources/python/examples/pipeline_1.py` for an example
+ * See `projects/resources/python/examples/pipeline_1.py` for a practical example

-We need a class (e.g. `GpuExecutionContext`) that tracks GPU computational elements (i.e. `kernels`) declarations and invocations
+We need a class (e.g. `GpuExecutionContext`) that tracks GPU computational elements (e.g. `kernels`) declarations and invocations
- * Ideally, when a new kernel is created, or when it is called, update the context with the new information
+ * When a new kernel is created, or when it is called, update the context with the new information
  * Then the context will decide whether to execute it immediately or add a sync point (this could also be done in a different class, design is WIP)

 ## What is a computational element in GrCUDA?